-Note that in addition to actually owning shares, you can trade on the basis of the share price going up or down by using Certificates of Deposit (CFDs) or by using spread betting.
+Note that in addition to actually owning shares, you can trade on the basis of the share price going up or down by using Contracts For Difference (CFDs) or by using spread betting.
 These are not something that ShareSoc would recommend except to sophisticated and experienced investors, and they tend to be used for short term trading whereas ShareSoc deals primarily with medium to long term investing rather than speculation.

 Share certificates are the original and old fashioned method but again at least you are on the share register of the company.
 To sell the shares, you will need to post in the paper certificate to your broker so “clearing” times (i.e. how quickly you get the cash) are delayed.
 It is also easy to accidentally lose the paper certificates, or have them stolen so it is not a recommended method in the modern era for new investments.
 However, many shareholders hold certificates from past investments.
 Stockbrokers may charge more for trading in paper certificates because of the extra costs involved.

 Note that moving a certificated holding into a digital format (personal crest or nominee account) is known as “dematerialisation” and you can also go the reverse way, although there can be charges for such transfers.
 There was a move to dematerialise all paper share certificates in recent years into a new “electronic” format which would have had many advantages for shareholders but this was killed off by the Government in 2010 after lobbying by stockbrokers, which is unfortunate.
 The Flint Digitisation Review is due to report in early 2023 with proposals for dematerialisation and hopefully improvements to the way the nominee system works.

 We identify a number of brokers who still support Personal Crest Membership or Certificated share trading on this page.
 This article published in a ShareSoc Newsletter explains why that might be of interest if you are worried about your stockbroker going bust: Protecting Against Brokers Going Bust

-The trade body for stockbrokers, called the Wealth Management Association (WMA), offers a “find a broker” facility on their web site.
+The trade body for stockbrokers, called The Personal Investment Management & Financial Advice Association (PIMFA), offers a “find a broker” facility on their web site.
 This enables you to customise the search based on your local geographic area, how you wish to trade and hold shares and by other criteria.
 It enables you to quickly identify several brokers that might meet your basic criteria.
-Go to their web site at www.thewma.co.uk to use this facility.
+Go to their web site at https://www.pimfa.co.uk/ to use this facility.
 Unfortunately ShareSoc cannot recommend specific stockbrokers but as when dealing with any financial institution you may want to research their background and financial stability before using them.